-Doing it this way meant we experienced the historical tram of Porto which dates back to the 1930s, is full of character and charm and it also kept our costs down.
+Doing it this way meant we experienced the historical tram of Porto which dates back to the 1930s, is full of character and charm, and it also helped keep our costs down.

 There are some lovely green spaces in Porto that are just perfect for a picnic and a bottle of vinho verde or port.
 Our favourites are Parques Das Virtudes and Jardins do Palácio de Cristal (Gardens of the Crystal Palace).
 Both have beautiful views over the river and on to Vila Nova de Gaia.

 Pop along to a local deli or supermarket and pick up some cold meats, bread, snacks or perhaps some local cheese to go with a local bottle of port.

 Do not forget the pastéis de nata!!
 Dreamy.

 Go Street Art Spotting